- Department Overview

 - Applicants must be eligible to get a temporary training license in the state of Tennessee.

 - Applicants must submit certified or original copies of transcripts of their medical education.

-- Applicants must have passed Part I and Part II (CK and CS) of USMLE prior to starting residency typically within 2 attempts..
+- Applicants must have passed Part I and Part II (CK and CS) of USMLE prior to starting residency, ideally on the first attempt.

 - A personal statement and current curriculum vitae must be included in the application.